 Under 5.4, there are a number of

 data-validation; each such element has a series of custom events triggered on it.
-The top-level handlers for those events will receive notifications for elements throughout the document.
+The top-level handlers for those events receive notifications for elements throughout the document.

-t5/core/events module defines constants for different custom event name, it's also a handy place to hang hang documentation about those events.
+t5/core/events module defines constants for different custom event name, it's also a handy place to hang documentation about those events.

 t5/core/dom namespace is the abstraction layer.

 onDocument is a handy way to attach a top-level event handler.

 Fields that are required have the attribute